 Managing exam stress

-This post was written by Majda Rogers, a CBT therapist who works in the Advice and Counselling Service at Queen Mary.
+This blog was written by the Advice and Counselling Service at Queen Mary.

 Managing exams and assignments can feel overwhelming at the best of times but add living with COVID for another year into the mix and stress can feel even more heightened.
 Many of you will now be preparing for upcoming exams and so we are re-publishing this post to support you in managing exam stress.
 You might have already come across lots of helpful tips on how to manage pressure and stress at this time so some of the things included here might sound familiar to you.
 My hope for this post is to help you see stress differently, to experience it in such a way that it has less of an impact on you so you can feel better able to revise and sit your exams.